Skip to content

 Asbestos Insulation: What Does It Look Like?

 Spray-on asbestos insulation looks like the contents of a fire extinguisher: gray or white foam.
 This is often sprayed over ceilings and pipes for insulation.
-However, it can deteriorate into a fine dust that can become airborne when disturbed.
+However, it can deteriorate into fine dust that can become airborne when disturbed.

 Cellulose Insulation: What Does It Look Like?

-Difference Between Asbestos & Cellulose Insulating Materials
+Difference Between Asbestos Vs. Cellulose Insulating Materials

 Similarities Between Asbestos & Cellulose Insulation